TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 ### Entity Definitions {#entity_definitions}

 To TrenchBroom, entities are just a sequence of properties (key value pairs), most of which are without any special meaning.
-In particular, the entity proeprties do not specify which model TrenchBroom should display for the entity in its viewports.
+In particular, the entity properties do not specify which model TrenchBroom should display for the entity in its viewports.
 Addtionally, some property values have specific types, such as color, angle, or position.
-But these types cannot be hardcoded into the editor, because depending on the game, mode, or entity, a property called "angle" may have a different type.
+But these types cannot be hardcoded into the editor, because depending on the game, mod, or entity, a property called "angle" may have a different meaning.
 To give TrenchBroom more information on how to interpret a particular entity and its properties, an entity definition is necessary.
 Entity definitions specify the spawnflags of an entity, the names and types of its properties, the model to display in the editor, and other things.
 They are usually specified in a separate file that you can [load into the editor](#entity_definition_setup).

-TrenchBroom currently supports MDL, MDL 2, and BSP models.

-### Mods
+### Mods {#mods}

 A mod (short for game modification) is a way of extending a Quake-engine based game with custom gameplay and assets.
 Custom assets include models, sounds, and textures.
 From the perspective of the game, a mod is a subdirectory in the game directory where the additional assets reside in the form of loose files or archives such as pak files.
 As far as TrenchBroom is concerned, a mod just provides assets, some of which replace existing assets from the game and some of which are new.
 For example, a mod might provide a new model for an entity, or it provides an entirely new entity.
 In order to make these new entities usable in TrenchBroom, two things are required: First, TrenchBroom needs an entity definition for these entities, and TrenchBroom needs to know where it should look for the models to display in the viewports.
 The first issue can be addressed by pointing TrenchBroom to an alternate [entity definition file](#entity_definitions), and the second issue can be addressed by [adding a mod directory](#mod_setup) for the current map.

+Every game has a default mod which is always loaded by TrenchBroom.
+As an example, the default mod for Quake is _id1_, which is the directory that contains all game content.
+TrenchBroom supports multiple mods, and in the case of multiple mods, there has to be a policy for resolving name conflicts between resources.
+For example, a mod might provide an entity model for an entity defined in the default mod in order to replace the default model with a more detailed one.
+To do this, the mod provides an entity model with the same name as the one it wants to replace.
+To resolve such name conflicts, TrenchBroom assigns priorities for mods, and if a name conflict occurs between different mods, the mod with the highest priority wins.
+Note that the default mod always has the loest priority.

 ### Textures and Texture Collections

 A texture is an image that is projected onto a face of a brush.
 Textures are usually not provided individually, but as texture collections.
 A texture collection can be a directory containing loose image files, or it can be an archive such as a wad file.
 Some games such as Quake 2 come with textures that are readily loadable by TrenchBroom.
 Such textures are called _internal_. _External_ textures on the other hand are textures that you provide by loading a texture collection.
 Since some games such as Quake don't come with their own textures readily available, you have to obtain the textures you wish to use and add them to TrenchBroom manually by [loading a texture collection](#texture_management).

+Multiple texture collections may contain a texture with the same name, resulting in a name conflict.
+Similar to how name conflicts are resolved with mods, TrenchBroom assigns priorities to texture collections and lets the texture collection with the highest priority win the conflict.
+Internal texture collections have a higher priority than external texture collections.
+The priority of internal or external texture collections then depends on the order in which they were loaded.

 TrenchBroom currently does not support high resolution replacement textures, but this is on the Todo list.